This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Antifungals help treat an infection caused by fungus.

-- Heart medicine is given to strengthen your child's heart or control his heartbeat.
-Medicine may also be given to decrease stress on his heart.
+- Heart medicine is given to strengthen your child's heart or control his or her heartbeat.
+Medicine may also be given to decrease stress on his or her heart.

 - Diuretics remove extra fluid.
-Your child may urinate more often when he takes this medicine.
+Your child may urinate more often when he or she takes this medicine.

 - Ibuprofen or acetaminophen decrease your child's pain and fever.